-We will be looking at these non-fiction essays to help us begin to understand tone.
+We will be looking at these non-fiction essays to help us begin to understand tone and purpose.
 The tone of a work is the perspective or attitude that the author adopts with regards to a specific character, place, or development.
-Tone can portray a variety of emotions ranging from solemn, restrained, bitter and critical to witty, fanciful, irreverent and humorous.
+Tone can portray a variety of emotions ranging from solemn, restrained, bitter, and critical to witty, fanciful, irreverent, and humorous.
 Tone helps the reader ascertain the writer's feelings towards a particular topic and this in turn influences the reader's understanding of the work.
+The purpose is the author's goal in writing the text.